DioDogHater/TerDimension/README.md

 	- Using 4-Bit Color, you can edit `td_color.h` to change the color palette to fit your current terminal, or disable bright colors if your terminal doesn't support them.
-	- This engine uses the upper half block character, which is unicode, but might not be supported on any terminal, which is why you can define `TD_NO_UNICODE` to instead render the scene with half of the resolution, but more support.
+	- This engine uses the upper half block character, which is unicode, but might not be supported on every terminal, which is why you can define `TD_NO_UNICODE` to instead render the scene with half of the resolution, but more support.
+	- To fully disable colors and instead render using ascii characters representing "densities" (brightness), define `TD_NO_COLOR` before including `terdimension.h`.
 - `TD_SDL` : Renders inside a SDL window.
 You need to link SDL to your executable for this implementation to work.
 Check out `CMakeLists.txt` and the CMake docs.